jaegertracing/documentation/content/download/_index.md

 * As a [static binary](#binaries)
 * As a [Docker image](#docker-images)

-> Jaeger releases can also be downloaded from the [Releases](https://github.com/jaegertracing/jaeger/releases) page on GitHub, which also displays release notes for each release.

 ## Binaries

 Jaeger binaries are available for macOS, Linux, and Windows.
 The table below lists the available binaries: